-Delicious and creamy cauliflower soup with bacon (whole30, paleo)
+Easy low carb and creamy cauliflower soup with bacon

 I made this soup the first time when I was doing my first whole30 somewhere back in 2014.
 In the meantime I have made it several times since as it is simply so good.
 And super easy to make too.
-If you’re watching your carb intake, this is also a low carb recipe.
+If you’re watching your carb intake, this is also a low carb recipe, but this healthy cauliflower soup will do well for most people.
+It is the perfect comfort food.

 The recipe originally comes from the book Well Fed by Melissa Joulwan, Which was my go to cookbook back in the days when I didn’t really fully grasp the concept of the whole30.
 In the meantime I have learned that it is actually quite simple, but at that time I was confused about almost everything.